-Screening and enrollment data will be captured on case report forms (CRFs) and submitted to MTN Statistical and Data Management Center (SDMC).
-The Eligibility Criteria CRF will be completed and faxed for all participants once they are enrolled or have screened out.
-The SDMC will provide information on the number of participants screened and enrolled based on data received and entered into the study database.
-Please see Section 13 of this manual for more details on SCHARP Enrollment Reports.
+Screening and enrollment data will be captured on Case Report Forms (CRFs) and entered in Medidata Rave.
+The MTN SDMC (SCHARP) will provide information on the number of participants screened and enrolled based on data entered in the study database.
+Please see SSP Section 14 (Reporting Plan) for more details on SCHARP Screening and Enrollment Reports.

-3.2.1 Accrual Tips
+3.2.1 Accrual Tips and Reminders

-Sites should develop methods for tracking actual versus targeted accrual, including monitoring the expected screening to enrollment ratios and how these change over time.
+Sites should develop methods for tracking actual versus targeted accrual, including monitoring the expected screening-to-enrollment ratios and how they change over time.
 Recruitment methods and venues should be assessed on an ongoing basis.
-The usefulness or "yield" of various recruitment sources should also be tracked over time.
+The usefulness, or "yield", of various recruitment sources should also be tracked over time.

 Routine team meetings should be held to identify recruitment sources of participants who screen and enroll and methods for timely evaluation of the usefulness of recruitment methods and venues.
 Discussion points should include the following:

-- Of all participants contacted through a particular method or at a particular venue, how many eventually enroll in the study? - If this number (percentage) is high, keep using that method or venue - If not, move on to different methods or venues
+- Of all participants contacted through a method or at a venue, how many eventually enroll in the study? - If this number (percentage) is high, keep using that method or venue - If not, move on to different methods or venues